knkrn5/Programming-Concepts/git/git.md

 git commit -m "msg"
 git push origin main

+git branch
+git branch --show-current
+git checkout -b <branch-name> # Creates and switches to feature-branch from the current branch git branch -d <branch-name> # Deletes the branch locally if it has been fully merged into another branch git branch -D <branch-name> # to force delete even if unmerged

 git stash # this to temporarily saving (storing) your uncommitted changes (modified or new files) so you can switch branches or do other operations without losing those changes git stash pop # Applies the stashed changes back to your current branch, in this way we can push changes made in main branch to staging branch(by switch branch after stashing) without needing to merge.